wp-plugins/updraftplus/readme.txt

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Thousands of users: widely tested and reliable (over 170,000 downloads).
+* Thousands of users: widely tested and reliable (over 195,000 downloads).
 Ranks in the top 1% on rankwp.com (228 out of 25,000 plugins).
-* Top-quality: ranks 45th out of 25,000 plugins for quality on rankwp.com (top 0.25% - last checked 23rd May 2013).
+* Top-quality: ranks 45th out of 25,000 WordPress plugins for quality on rankwp.com (top 0.25% - last checked 23rd May 2013).
-* Supports backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
+* Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
 Also (via an add-on) FTP over SSL, SFTP and WebDAV.
 (Note: Microsoft forbid SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations